 Concealed pregnancies can lead to tragic outcomes for the mother herself and her baby.
 Data are not properly collected and that is the first starting point.
 We need to have a very clear picture of what is happening and then we can work out why it is happening and what proper supports can be put in place.
 That is the reason I would like the Minister to come to the Seanad for a coherent and substantial debate on this topic because the issue must be tackled.
 There is a tendency to not discuss such matters because of their sensitivity, but it is incumbent on us as legislators and as policy makers to have the discussion once and for all.

-The only recent study that has been done in this country on concealed births is the case study that has been conducted by Dr. Sylvia Murphy Tighe from the University of Limerick and Professor Joan Lalor from Trinity College, Dublin.
+The only recent study that has been carried out in this country on concealed births is the case study that has been conducted by Dr. Sylvia Murphy Tighe from the University of Limerick and Professor Joan Lalor from Trinity College, Dublin.
 The study concluded that nearly all of the women had a deep emotional trauma from childhood, or through adulthood, and that led to them concealing their pregnancy.
-I would like the Minister to come to the House so we can have a debate on this topic.
-As Members can imagine, it is a very live issue in north County Dublin at the moment and we want it to be discussed.
+I would like the Minister to come to the House in order t hat we can have a debate on this topic.
+As Members can imagine, it is a very live issue in north County Dublin and we want it to be discussed.
 The Minister has made great strides in women's healthcare but this is a very important piece of the jigsaw and I would appreciate if he could come to the House for a debate on the topic.

 Regrettably, the British Prime Minister has decided to play a sort of brinksmanship game.
 We read this morning that troops have been mobilised to prepare for a hard Brexit.
 Earlier this week, Brigadier General Ger Aherne retired and he gave a detailed interview to Seán O'Rourke on Radio One, with respect to the lack of preparedness in Ireland regarding to the management of a border.
 He referred in particular to the failures of the White Paper, insofar as it has redistributed the majority of troops in a line south of Dublin and Galway, with two battalions left north of that.
 Ireland is not ready to man a border and the Defence Forces have now identified a further 100 crossings along the Border.